Al Green discography: Other

 In 2009, Al Green, along with Heather Headley, released a version of the song "People Get Ready" on the compilation album, Oh Happy Day.

 In 2011, Time Life released his March 3, 1973 Soul Train performance of "Love and Happiness" on The Best of Soul Train Live.

+On March 27th 2026, Raye released her album This Music May Contain Hope.
+Al Green features on Goodbye Henry.